 B. Within thirty days of the adoption, amendment or repeal of an ordinance or resolution in an H class county, a petition may be presented to the board of county commissioners asking that the measure be submitted to a special election for its adoption or rejection.
 The petition must be signed by more than fifteen percent of the number of qualified electors who voted at the previous general election.
 Only qualified electors may sign the petition.
 Upon the filing of the petition with the board of county commissioners, the ordinance or resolution becomes ineffective and the board shall provide for an election on the measure within sixty days of the filing of the petition.
 The ballot shall contain the text of the ordinance or resolution in question.
 Below the text shall be the phrases: "for the measure" and "against the measure" followed by spaces for marking with a cross the phrase desired.
 The election may be held using voting machines in which case copies of the ordinance or resolution shall be made available at the polls.
-If a majority of the votes cast favor the measure, it shall not take effect.
+If a majority of the votes cast favor the measure, it shall take effect immediately.
+If a majority of the votes cast are against the measure, it shall not take effect.